Skip to main content

 Note: Some images, like Image 9, did not align well because the channels were not divided cleanly into thirds.

-Calculated Offsets Link to heading
+Calculated Offsets

 Here are the offsets used for aligning each high-resolution image.